We for Kids

 ReFOCUS Media Labs

-ReFOCUS Media Labs has as its goal to create a global network of media labs to enable global reporting.
+ReFOCUS Media Labs aims to create a global network of media labs to enable global reporting.
 Lack of hope and perspective is an ordeal for people stuck in camps and on the move.
 At the same time, they are increasingly sealed off: journalists and photographers, for example, are no longer allowed to take pictures from the newly established camp on Lesvos, and the Polish-Belarusian border has been completely sealed off.
 Through media training, ReFOCUS Media Lab offers people on the move the opportunity to produce their own images - and thus not only circumvent the censorship imposed by the access restrictions for journalists, but also to communicate in a self-determined manner.
 In response to Russia's large-scale war of aggression on Ukraine, the activists have set up another lab in Kraków and give media training to Ukrainian refugees.

 Tolou